TheSimPill/ViolationTool/README.md

     This will include a sheet of all of the territories chosen by the user (or the defaults) combined.

-7. **Create Sheet for All Violations without Territories** This will create a sheet of all states, only filtered by the given date range. **This can take a long time!** The wider the range chosen, the longer it will take.
-It could take around 20 minutes in my experience, if you include the entire date range.
+7. **Create Sheet for All Violations without Territories** This will create a sheet of all states, filtered by the given date range and tags. **This can take a long time!** The less filters used, the longer it will take.
+It could take around 20 minutes in my experience, if you include the entire date and tag range.

 ## Format of Data in the Excel Sheets